A NEW ANTI-VIRAL TECHNOLOGY

 "Given the issues with vaccines, a topical gel that can reduce HPV infection rates will revolutionize the industry.".

 Dr. Mark Einstein, Principle Investigator, Chair of the Dept. of Obstetrics and Gynecology, Rutgers New Jersey Medical School

 The McGill University Phase 2b study results represent the first time in the history of HPV research that a topical gel in the form of a personal lubricant has been shown to decrease the likelihood of HPV infections in study participants.

 The CarraShield technology captures HPV virions in the vaginal tract, before they attacks the cell walls.
 This protective barrier effect means the Divine 9 lubricant is not a drug, as it has no chemical reaction with the body.

 Divine 9 is a available today to patients as an OTC personal lubricant.
-Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant with hypoallergenic properties.
+Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant similar to natural vaginal lubrication.

 Be sure to clarify with patients that the research studies are not complete, that CarraShield Labs makes no claim of HPV prevention or mitigation, and the FDA has not approved the use of Divine 9 in the prevention of HPV.